-Marvin (.mvn) for a surface calculation THBREL (.thb) for a calculation using the program THBREL - no longer supported xtl (.xtl) for input to the Insight graphical interface from Molecular Simulations Inc. Only applicable to solids. xr (.xr) for input to the G-Vis interface from Oxford Ma- AI (.AI) terials (modified CSSR file format) arc (.arc/.car) for input to the Insight graphical interface from (.ure/.eur) MSI.
-Available for bulk, cluster and defect cal- culations (each type produces a separate file with the type appended to the name).
-This file can be generated to contain multiple structures for visu- alisation as a movie. () cssr (.cssr) for input into the Cerius 2 interface from MSI and other programs.
-Available for bulk calculations fdf (.fdf) contains the structural information in a form suit- ' , able for SIESTA drv (.drv) energy and derivatives for use in QM/MM schemes frc (.frc) energy and force constants for use in QM/MM schemes cif (.cif) simple CIF file format for general use - currently only uses P1 symmetry str (.str) CRYSTAL98 format for viewing with DLV
+Marvin (.mvn) for a surface calculation THBREL (.thb) for a calculation using the program THBREL xtl (.xtl) for input to the Insight graphical interface from Accerlys Inc. Only applicable to solids. xr (.xr) for input to the G-Vis interface from Oxford Materials (modified CSSR file format) arc (.arc/.car) for input to the Materials Studio graphical interface from Accelrys Inc. Available for bulk, cluster and defect calculations (each type produces a separate file with the type appended to the name).
+This file can be generated to contain multiple structures for visualisation as a movie. cssr (.cssr) for input into the Cerius 2 interface from Accelrys Inc and other pro- grams.
+Available for bulk calculations xyz (.xyz) for input into a range of other molecule codes, such as Molden. fdf (.fdf) contains the structural information in a form suitable for SIESTA cif (.cif) writes out a simple cif file for input into many other crystallographic codes drv (.drv) writes a file with the derivatives - useful for linking to QM/MM codes frc (.frc) writes a file with the force constants - useful for linking to QM/MM codes str (.str) writes out a file in the CRYSTAL98 format for reading by DLV history (.his) writes out a file in DLPOLY history file format